ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-05-test_doubles.md

 >
 > > ## Solution
 > >
-> > In this case, a simple stub will solve our problem.
-Let's define or fake function as:
+> > In this case, a simple fake will solve our problem.
+Let's define our fake function as:
 > >
 > > ```cpp
 > > double norm_stub(int array[])